syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/legend.md

 ## Legend shape

 To change the legend icon shape, use the `legendShape` property in the `series`.
-By default, legend icon shape is `seriesType`.
+By default, the legend icon shape is set to `seriesType`.

 {% if page.publishingplatform == "typescript" %}